richox/orz/README.md

 benefited from the ROLZ algorithm, orz compresses times faster than many other LZ-based compressors which has same compression ratio, and decompression speed is still very acceptable.

-orz is completely implemented in rust. clone the repo and run `cargo build --release` to have an executable orz binary.
+orz is completely implemented in the crab-lang. clone the repo and run `cargo build --release` to have an executable orz binary.

 installation
 ============